Revised April 2015

 - The dues of the Fellows shall be decided in the same manner.

-- International members shall be assessed a nominal fee, determined by Council.
+- International members shall be assessed a lesser fee, determined by Council.

 - A member in arrears for more than one year may be dropped from the roll by vote.
 A member in arrears for more than two years shall be dropped from the roll.